u-bmc/u-bmc/README.md

 ## Web UI

 - A modern Web UI communicates via the same public API
-- Development and packaging are tracked in docs/webui.md (with a short README allowed in webui/)
+- Development and packaging are tracked in [Web UI Guide](docs/webui.md) (with a short README allowed in webui/)

 ## Documentation policy